Genesis II (film): Plot summary

 A totalitarian regime known as the Tyranians rule the area once known as Arizona and New Mexico.
 The Tyranians are mutants who possess greater physical prowess than non-mutated humans; they can be identified by their dual navels.
 Their leader discovers that Hunt has knowledge of nuclear power systems, and they offer him great rewards if he can repair their failing nuclear power generator.
 However, once he is in their power, they attempt to force him to reactivate a nuclear missile system in their possession, with which they intend to destroy their enemies and dominate the region.
 Hunt is appalled by this small-scale replay of the events which must have led to the Great Conflict.
 He leads a revolt of the enslaved citizenry, sabotages the nuclear device, and destroys the reactor in a nuclear explosion.
 Destroyed as well is the entire Tyranian base complex.

 To Hunt's dismay, the PAX leaders assert their pacifist nature and intentions.
 They are attempting to rebuild an idealistic society using all which was deemed "good" from Earth's past, and they regard Hunt's interference with a rival civilization and his destructive tactics as antithetical to this end.
 They also see great good in him and value his knowledge of the past.
-They ask Hunt to join PAX permanently, but only if he can agree to never take human lives again.
+They ask Hunt to join PAX permanently, but only if he can agree never to take human lives again.
 Hunt half-heartedly agrees.
 Security chief Yuloff states that the rationale of taking lives to justify the saving of lives was what allowed the Great Conflict to happen in the first place.